Important

 .

-environment variable to enable that sets the number of GPU kernel queue to overlap of the FSDP communication with computation kernels.
+environment variable to set the number of GPU kernel queues, allowing the overlap of FSDP communication with computation kernels.

 Pipeline Parallelism (PP) is a technique that assigns consecutive layers or segments of a neural network to different GPUs.
 This division allows each GPU to process different stages of the network sequentially.

-To utilize PP in the NeMo framework, you need to set the pipeline_model_parallel_size
+To utilize Pipeline Parallelism (PP) in NeMo Framework, set the pipeline_model_parallel_size

 parameter in the model’s configuration.
 This parameter specifies the number of GPUs among which the model’s layers are distributed.